narekmarkosyan/yii-html-cache/README.md

 }
 ```

-Add following code at end of `afterRender` method in your controller
+Add the following code at the end of `afterRender` method in your controller

 ```php
 $output = Yii::app()->htmlcache->saveToCache($this, $this->action, $output);
 ```

 Where `$output` is a second parameter of `afterRender`.
-Or if you don't have `afterRender` add following code to your controller
+Or if you don't have `afterRender` add the following code to your controller

 ```php
 /**